mdx-workshop/mdx-submissions21/paper.md

 As in Figure1, KUIELAB-MDX-Net consists of five networks, all trained separately.
 Figure1 depicts the overall flow at inference time: the four separation models (TFC-TDF-U-Net v2) first estimate each source independently, then the *Mixer* model takes these estimated sources (+ mixture) and outputs enhanced estimated sources.

 ## TFC-TDF-U-Net v2
-The following changes were made to the TFC-TDF-U-Net architecture:
+The following changes were made to the original TFC-TDF-U-Net architecture:
 - For "U" connections, we used multiplication instead of concatenation.
 - Other than U connections, all skip connections were removed.
 - In TFC-TDF-U-Net v1, the number of intermediate channels are not changed after down/upsamples.
 For v2, they are increased when downsampling and decreased when upsampling.